-Item H: Directive no. 102 from the General Governing Committee.
-Date on document: 18 Dhu al-Hijja 1436 AH (October 2, 2015 CE).
-Obtained from documents left behind in al-Shaddadi in Hasakah province after the Islamic State lost control of the area to the Syrian Democratic Forces (SDF).
+Item H: Directive no. 102 from the General Governing Committee; obtained from documents left behind in al-Shaddadi in Hasakah province after the Islamic State lost control of the area to the Syrian Democratic Forces (SDF).
 The document was provided to the author by a Syrian Kurdish journalist who visited al-Shaddadi in February-March 2016.